tfarkas86/aws-utils/README.md

  `stop-ec2` takes only the `-h` argument.

- Once the instance is started, you will received a message to standard out indicating the new IP address, and your `~/.ssh/config` file will be accordingly updated.
+ Once the instance is started, you will received a message to stdout indicating the new IP address, and your `~/.ssh/config` file will be accordingly updated.
 Use the `ssh` command, e.g., `ssh my-ec2-name` to ssh into the running instance.